 Problem Solving Frameworks, Methods and Tools

 Just because the word ‘small’ is in small business, doesn’t mean we have small problems to solve.
-Small businesses account for nearly half of the US Economy (last measured in 2010).
+Small businesses account for nearly half of the US Economy (as measured in 2010).
 That’s somewhere between 8 and 10 trillion dollars per year.
 I can’t quite wrap my head around that, so let’s break that into numbers that mean something: $9 trillion a year is equivalent to $24.7 million per day, $1 million per hour, and $17k per minute.
 That is an incredible amount of work and productivity, which means there is an incredible number of business decisions being made.

 The big hairy problems that every small business owner faces deserve some serious methodical problem-solving attention.